 Keep the following in mind.

 - In Florida, a squatter can be charged with trespassing if they attempt to prove that they have a claim to the property through adverse possession before a claim has been properly filed.
-To avoid this, they must also be paying taxes on the property or improving/cultivating it.
+To avoid this, they must also be paying taxes on the property or have color of title and improving/cultivating it.

 - Squatters or trespassers may falsely claim that they have a right to be on the property.
 Some may present false or fraudulent papers to do so.
 This is illegal.